kunji01/mule-email-adapter-handler/README.md

 --Make it yours<br/>
-Open the flows to make changes.
-If you need to change adapters, checkout project mule-email-adapter to your Anypoint.
-After your changes, export the adapter as a zip without project files, then re-name it to be .jar copy and drop to a user project and mule-email-adapter-handler, select the .jar to "add to build path".</br>v
+Checkout or download this repository to your Anypoint studio, open flows to make changes.
+If you need to change adapters, checkout project mule-email-adapter to your
+Anypoint.
+After your changes, export the adapter as a zip without project files, then re-name it to be .jar copy and drop to a user project and mule-email-adapter-handler, select the .jar to "add to build path".</br>

 --Connection between adapter and handler.
 Open test flows to find:</br>
 Queue path</br>